Gill3s0x01/lorison-gilles.github.io/README.md

 # lorisonGilles
- This is my portifolio.
+ This is my portfolio.
 It was made in html, css and js